filecoin-project/lotus-docs/content/en/docs/storage-providers/snap-deals/index.md

 ### Convert snap-deals sector

 1. Chose a deal `ID` that you want to convert to a snap-deal.
-The deal must be a `CC` deal that is not active.
-So in the above example, sectors with the IDs `2`, `3`, and `4` are available.
 1. Convert the sector to a snap-deals sector by using the `snap-up` command followed by the `ID` of the sector you want to use:

     ```shell